![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar.

 loved the sea.
 In her late teens she mastered the skills to sail a

 fifteen-foot sailboat from Plymouth to York Harbor, Maine.
-In her poems Bishop celebrated the rural and coastal Great Village, where the "grandmother sings to the marvelous stove / and the child draws another inscrutable house." (from 'Sestina', in Questions of Travel, 1965) Bishop's mother, Gertrude Bulmer Bishop, who could not accept her husband's death, suffered a series of nervous breakdowns.
+In her poems Bishop celebrated the rural and coastal Great Village, where the "old grandmother / sits in the kitchen with the child / beside the Little Matvel Stove, / reading the jokes from the almanac, / laughing and talking to hide her tears." (from 'Sestina,' in Questions of Travel, Farrar, Straus and Giroux, 1965, p.
+80) Bishop's mother, Gertrude Bulmer Bishop, who could not accept her husband's death, suffered a series of nervous breakdowns.
 Eventually she was confined in 1917 to a mental hospital.
 Bishop never saw her again.
 Since her childhood, Bishop's health was fragile.
 She was plagued by asthma and later she suffered from depression and occasional bouts of alcoholism.
 Uncle George Shepherdson bathed her; Bishop later recalled how his fingers probed her.
 On one of the lowest points of her life, Bishop drank a whole bottle of eau de toilette to get the alcohol.
 At sixteen, Bishop was sent to Walnut Hill boarding-school in

 Natick.
 In 1929 she entered Vassar College, where she found "the